rieckpil/progmot/content/post/giving-my-first-talk.md

 The common thread throughout my talk was about the [Broken Windows Theory](https://en.wikipedia.org/wiki/Broken_windows_theory).
 While this theory comes from the criminological area, it can be applied to almost everything.

-In short, this theory describes that in rural areas where there's much litter on the ground, damaged cars, rundown houses, the likelihood that similar _crime_ happens is more likely than in a neighbourhood where everything is spotless.
+In short, this theory describes that in rural areas where there's much litter on the ground, damaged cars, and rundown houses, the likelihood that similar _crime_ happens is more likely than in a neighbourhood where everything is spotless.

 We can transfer this analogy to software projects.
-As soon as a team member introduces a not so optimal workaround to our code base, the more likely it is that other developers will follow.
+As soon as a team member introduces a not-so-optimal workaround to our code base, the more likely it is that other developers will follow.
 This can drain our overall project health as the first _broken window_ entails potentially more broken windows.

-Back in 2019, I was working in a project where we had a broken window inside our codebase.
-It resulted in ever-increasing build times and the overall team motivation started to decline.
+Back in 2019, I was working on a project where we had a broken window inside our codebase.
+It resulted in ever-increasing build times, and the overall team motivation started to decline.
 After some initial hurdles, we could fix this broken window and bring our project health back to a clean state.

 {{< newsletter-advertisement >}}